ladeyekun/dice-roll/README.md

 ## Download the project

-To download, install and use Dice Roll, follow these step-by-step
+To download, install and use the Dice Roll app, follow these step-by-step
 instructions:

 1. Clone the GitHub repository: Start by cloning the GitHub repository